Westinghouse Park

 Writer John Edgar Wideman made frequent references to the park in his books.
 Both of his memoirs, Brothers and Keepers and Hoop Roots, use the park as a setting, as does his fictional Homewood Trilogy.

 In 2006, archeological exploration found numerous small artifacts and reestablished the location of the long-vanished gas well.
 An excellent view of the park, showing some of the ancient specimen trees, can be found at Ref.

-In 2019, the Westinghouse Park 2nd Century Coalition was formed to improve the park's facilities, explore and exhibit its Westinghouse history, and to provide it with on-going stewardship.
-See external link below.
+In 2019, the Westinghouse Park 2nd Century Coalition was formed to improve the park's facilities, explore and exhibit its Westinghouse history, and provide it with ongoing stewardship.
+See the external link below.